 Remote in the Southern Seas

 The terms ‘deep south’ for Southland and ‘far north’ for Northland hint at the length of the main islands.
 The Māori names also signify the country’s long, narrow shape – the North Island is Te Ika a Māui (the fish of Māui, a legendary character), and the South is Te Waka o Māui (the canoe of Māui).
-The three main islands stretch 1,500 km across latitudes 34° to 47° south.
+The three main islands stretch 1,500 km between latitudes 34° and 47° south.

 While the North and South islands are separated by only 20 km of water, they have quite different landscapes.
 Mountaineer T. H. Scott found this when he moved south.
 In 1950 he wrote: